LearnersGuild/phase-interviews/foundations-to-practice/practice/README.md

 - This is intended to give you an idea of the type of tasks you will be asked to do for the live coding interview.

+- You may choose either pug or ejs as a template engine.

 - The live coding interview will have all the same sections as this practice exam, but the exact tasks will vary.
 For example, you may be asked to implement a different HTML feature or change a different CSS property.
 Or you may be asked to utilize GET data instead of POST data in the Express section.

 - Refer to the (TODO: some link here) list of topics covered to understand the possible range of topics.